shoes/shoes4/README.md

     $ rake spec                      # Run the whole spec suite
     $ rake spec:shoes                # Run integration specs using the mock backend
-    $ rake spec:swt                  # Run integration specs using the Swt backend, plus Swt backend unit tests
+    $ rake spec:swt                  # Run integration specs using the Swt backend, plus isolation specs for the Swt backend
     $ rake spec:swt:isolation        # Run isolation specs for the Swt backend
     $ rake spec:swt:integration      # Run integration specs using the Swt backend
-    $ rake spec[Shape]               # Run the whole Shape spec suite
+    $ rake spec[Shape]               # Run the whole spec suite, but only for Shape
     $ rake spec:shoes[Shape]         # Run integration specs for Shape using the mock backend
     $ rake spec:swt[Shape]           # Run integration and isolation specs for Shape, using the Swt backend
     $ rake spec:swt:isolation[Shape] # Run isolation specs for Shape using the Swt backend

-    When passed a class/module name as an argument, each of these commands (like the other spec commands) will run only those specs that mention **Note:** For Windows, `C:\tmp\shoes4>jruby --1.9 -S rake spec`
+**Note:** For Windows, `C:\tmp\shoes4>jruby --1.9 -S rake spec`

 Running a Shoes App